snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ### Players

+The **Players** section of Game Manager is hidden in the Winter Starfall title in order to protect player information.
+Usually, you would be able to query the entire list of players in your game and select an individual account to update their data through Game Manager.
+From the player overview page you can view all information related to the player including inventory items, a record of all logins, player data, and more.

 [screenshot - Sample of player overview (inventory, information, etc)]

 ### Data & Analytics

+Some of the features under the **Analyze** section are also limited to protect title and player information.
+This includes

 [screenshot of sample query and reports]